 To see the full 58-minute documentary online click here: PBS.org

-The documentary is also available on the PBS app by typing in the word Yearling in the search box.
+You can stream the documentary on the free PBS app on your television by typing the word yearling in the search box.
 You can also view the documentary on the WUFT-TV passport.
-PBS stations can download the broadcast version from NETA.
+(PBS stations can download the free broadcast version from NETA through July 2026).

 From Novel to Movie: The Yearling in Florida is also being distributed to more than 350 PBS stations via NETA, The National Educational Telecommunications Association.
 Check local listings in your area for availability.